Pylons/pyramid/docs/api/request.rst

       .. warning:: As of Pyramid 1.1, assignment to ``response_*`` attrs are deprecated.
 Assigning to one will cause a deprecation warning to be emitted.
-Instead of assigning ``response_*`` attributes to the request, use the API of the :class:`pyramid.response.Response` object exposed as ``request.response`` to influence response behavior.
+Instead of assigning ``response_*`` attributes to the request, use API of the the :attr:`pyramid.request.Request.response` object (exposed to view code as ``request.response``) to influence response behavior.

       You can set attributes on a :class:`pyramid.request.Request` which will influence the behavor of *rendered* responses (views which use a